panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomprimitive.rst

 =============

-In order to use the vertices in a :ref:`geomvertexdata` to render anything, Panda needs to have a GeomPrimitive of some kind, which indexes into the vertex table and tells Panda how to tie together the vertices to make lines, triangles, or individual points.
+In order to use the vertices in a :ref:`geomvertexdata` to render anything, Panda needs to have a :class:`.GeomPrimitive` of some kind, which indexes into the vertex table and tells Panda how to tie together the vertices to make lines, triangles, or individual points.

-There are several different kinds of GeomPrimitive objects, one for each different kind of primitive.
+There are several different kinds of :class:`.GeomPrimitive` objects, one for each different kind of primitive.
 Each GeomPrimitive object actually stores several different individual primitives, each of which is represented simply as a list of vertex numbers, indexing into the vertices stored in the associated GeomVertexData.
 For some GeomPrimitive types, like GeomTriangles, all the primitives must have a fixed number of vertex numbers (3, in the case of GeomTriangles); for others, like GeomTristrips, each primitive can have a different number of vertex numbers.

-For instance, a GeomTriangles object containing three triangles, and a GeomTristrips containing two triangle strips, might look like this:
+For instance, a :class:`.GeomTriangles` object containing three triangles, and a :class:`.GeomTristrips` containing two triangle strips, might look like this:

 .. raw:: html